Linouth/ShockAudio/README.md

 This firmware is used to make a network/bluetooth speaker using an ESP32.
 Plan is to make a custom PCB as well.

 ### Todo
+*Priority*:
+- [ ] Change audio buffer from data byte array to signed int array for easy processing

 General:
 - [x] Move audio\_source enum to some global header (config.h?)
     - Moved to audio.h global header